 Water stains on ceiling removal

 My home’s ceiling is painted in white color.
 Therefore, it looks quite dirty when stains and blemishes occur on the ceiling.
 Methods explained in this post work perfectly to remove dirty brown stains, but these spots will reappear in new areas.
-Therefore, it is important to understand root causes of water stains for permanent water stains on ceiling removal.
+Therefore, it is important to understand the root causes of water stains for permanent water stains on ceiling removal.

 Water stains occur in the ceiling due to: